userlist/userlist-php/README.md

 ## Configuration

 The only required configuration is the Push API key.
-You can get your Push API key via the [Push API settings](https://app.userlist.io/settings/push) in your Userlist.io account.
+You can get your Push API key via the [Push API settings](https://app.userlist.com/settings/push) in your Userlist account.

 Configuration values can be set when creating a new push client or via environment variables.
 The environment takes precedence over values provided during the initialization process.